h2oai/h2o-tutorials/h2o-world-2017/qwiklab/pysparkling/student_instructions.md

 ## Sparkling Water Pipelines in Python

+---

+The material for this lab is available [here](https://github.com/h2oai/h2o-tutorials/blob/master/h2o-world-2017/pysparkling/AmazonFineFoodPipeline.ipynb) in github.

+Please contact sales@h2o.ai to request a Qwiklab access code to run this lab.

+---

 ### ***Caution:***  Do not navigate away from this page!
 Open new browser tabs instead!

 #### Step 1:  WAIT for the instructor's directions before doing anything.